robustirc/irssi-robustirc/README.md

 [RobustIRC](http://robustirc.net/) network without using [a bridge](https://github.com/robustirc/bridge).

-The plugin is very new, hence there will likely be bugs.
-Please report them so that we get a chance to fix them.
+**This irssi plugin is currently not working, at least with irssi 1.4.2.
+User interest has been low, so I don’t foresee spending time to fix the plugin, and would recommend using the RobustIRC bridge instead.**

 ## Installing